destinyae/babyagi/README.md

 > The original BabyAGI from March 2023 introduced task planning as a method for developing autonomous agents.
 This project has been archived and moved to the [babyagi_archive](https://github.com/yoheinakajima/babyagi_archive) repo (September 2024 snapshot).

 > [!CAUTION]
 > This is a framework built by Yohei who has never held a job as a developer.
 The purpose of this repo is to share ideas and spark discussion and for experienced devs to play with.
 Not meant for production use.
-Use with cautioun.
+Use with caution.

 ---